toverux/HallOfFameServer/README.md

 specification and more specifically the Angular one.

 Scope can be one or more of the following:
+- `admin`: for changes in the backoffice admin interface;
 - `api`: for changes in the server HTTP API;
 - `i18n`: for changes in translations and translations system;
 - `deps`: for dependencies updates;